symetics/elixir_revisionair_ecto/README.md

 # Default repo used by RevisionairEcto:
 config :revisionair_ecto, repo: RevisionairEcto.Repo

-# Uncomment if you use UUIDs instead of numerical ids:
-# config :revisionair_ecto, item_id_type: :uuid

 # Uncomment if you use a different table than "revisions" to store the revisions information:
 # config :revisionair_ecto, revisions_table: "table_name"